 You’ve got the space, and you’ve got the gear for storing the baby bottles.
 Make sure the space or containers are clean before storing the bottles for hygienic purposes.
 You can now start stashing the baby bottles neatly and have peace of mind your bottle feeding times will be organized and relaxing.

-Being an organized parent makes parenting so much easier and this includes storing baby bottles in an orderly manner.
+Instead of returning the many baby bottles you test on your baby, you might want to keep some.
+This is where being an organized parent makes parenting so much easier; this includes storing baby bottles in an orderly manner.
 Use my ideas to help you simplify bottle feeding times so you can enjoy quality time with your baby.

 Ready to store your Comotomo, Boon, Tommee Tippee or Nanobebe bottles?